onkarkulkarni545/SLackathon-Weather-Analysis-and-Visualization-Mission/README.md

    ## Short description

    ### What's the problem?

-Optimize Supply Chain Inventory
-Effectively manage and optimize inventory by capturing variables such as lead times, manufac- turing frequency, batch size, and ordering policies from across the supply chain.
  Ever wondered how the news channels predict weather conditions accurately?It's beacause they leverage data science,which is always working in the background in the process of weather preditcton.For all individuals and organizations,it is extremely useful to know accurate  weather conditions.
 This helps buisness work with more accuracy and without any disruptions.
 In this challenge analyze and interpret various weather patterns,create  weather forcast and develope visualizations to showcase  the results effectively.